Mark Latham: Leader of the Opposition (2003-2005)

 In January 2004, the Labor Party national conference was held in Sydney.
 During the conference, Latham received very positive media coverage and introduced his plans for early childhood literacy.
-He introduced an unusual campaign style, choosing to focus on "values" issues, such as reading to children and economic relief for middle-class Australia, which he termed with the political slogan "ease the squeeze".
+As leader, he chose to focus on "values" issues, such as early childhood policy, education and health reform, and economic relief for middle-class Australia, which he termed with the political slogan "ease the squeeze".

-Latham also put forward plans to reform the education and health systems.
-In contrast to the intense stagecrafting of Latham's image at the conference, he boosted his profile by means of loosely organised "town hall"-style direct meetings around the country.
-By March, Labor had taken the lead over the Coalition in the opinion polls, and Latham had a higher personal approval rating than any opposition leader since Bob Hawke in 1983.
-Commentators began to discuss the serious possibility that Latham could be Prime Minister by the end of the year.

 In March, following the Spanish election at which the pro-Bush administration People's Party government was defeated, Latham sparked a new controversy by committing a Labor government to withdrawing Australian troops from Iraq by Christmas.
 At that time, Australia had about 850 troops in Iraq, mostly involved in patrol work and in training members of the new Iraqi defence forces.
 Howard accused Latham of a "cut and run" approach and said "it's not the Australian way not to stay the distance".